-Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ is Al-Majeed (in Arabic: ٱلْمَجِيدُ) meaning the one who is the most glorious, honorable, dignified, noble, and generous.
-It is another name which covers several attributes.
-He is the only one deserving of all praise and honor because He is all-glorious.
+Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ is Al-Majeed (in Arabic: ٱلْمَجِيدُ), meaning the one who is the most glorious, honorable, dignified, noble, and generous.
+It is another name that covers several attributes.
+He is the only one deserving all praise and honor because He is all-glorious.

-From the root m-j-d which has the following classical Arabic connotations: to be glorious, dignified, majestic, noble, honorable, to be lauded, exalted, sublime, to be liberal, bountiful, exceedingly generous.
+From the root mim-jim-dal (م ج د), which has the following classical Arabic connotations: to be glorious, dignified, majestic, noble, honorable, to be lauded, exalted, sublime, to be liberal, bountiful, and/or exceedingly generous.

-Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ is al-Majeed meaning the all-glorious one.
+Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ is Al-Majeed meaning The All-Glorious One.
 His excellence is unparalleled as it does not resemble anything else.
 It is unique and alone.
-To be all-glorious is not a single standalone attribute but the quality of perfection of several attributes together (similar to how we discuss in the name al-Jaleel - The Majestic One).
+To be all-glorious is not a single standalone attribute but the quality of perfection of several attributes together (similar to how we discuss in the name Al-Jaleel - The Majestic One).
 Imam Al-Ghazali writes, "Al-Majid the All-Glorious is one who is noble in essence, beautiful in actions, and bountiful in gifts and in favours."
 In Ahmad Zarruq's book The Loftiest Goal in Elucidating Allah's Most Beautiful Names, he writes, "Al-Majīd comes from al-majd, namely, the furthermost limit of nobility which allows for no additional increase of such quality beyond it, since it is complete in itself and outwardly manifest."

-In the Qur'an it refers to Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ as al-Majeed once and it is beautifully paired with the name al-Hamid ("The Praiseworthy").
-After all, the one worthy of praise should be the one whose very essence is excellence.
+In the Qur'an, it refers to Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ as Al-Majeed once, and it is beautifully paired with the name Al-Hamid ("The Praiseworthy").
+After all, the one worthy of praise should be the one whose essence is excellence and nobility.

-Now, as a word majeed is used to describe both the Qur'an and the throne as being glorious.
-It has been perfected and therefore should be viewed with high status and high-ranking.
+Now, as the word Majeed is used to describe both the Qur'an and the throne as glorious, it has been perfected and should be viewed with high status and ranking.
 The Qur'an is a glorious book since it serves as guidance for all of humanity.
-Of His throne it is said, "His throne extends over the heavens and the Earth" (Qur'an 2:255)
+Of His throne, it is said, "His throne extends over the heavens and the Earth" (Qur'an 2:255)

 Qaaaf; wal Qur aanil Majeed